 How to Apply

-1. Please review the following three documents:
+1. Please review the following two documents:

 PFA's Recommendations on Creating Easy-to-Read and Easy-to-Follow Project Financing Documentation (suggested, not required)

 2. Next, review PFA's application requirements:

 Please note: Step 2, above, is intended only to acquaint you with PFA's application requirements.
 Steps 3 and 4 below are required before an application -- or any other project information -- is submitted or will be reviewed.